denisecase/basic-setup-for-bigdata/README.md

 please see https://conda.io/activation.
 ```

 If you receive this warning, you need to activate your environment.
-To do so on Windows, run: `c:\Anaconda3\Scripts\activate base` in Anaconda Prompt.
+To do so on Windows, run: `c:\Anaconda3\Scripts\activate base` in Anaconda Prompt
+or `C:\tools\miniconda3\Scripts\activate base` if you installed with Chocolatey.
+Understand your installation locations and review your User and System Environment Variables, especially the path.

 ## Terms